neverRare/stick-docs/reference/language/let.md

 # Let

-Let is a keyword for declaring variable, it is either a statement for declaring unitialized variable or it can be used inside assignment.
+Let is a keyword for declaring variable, it is either a statement for declaring uninitialized variable or it can be used inside assignment.
 This creates new variable and shadows variable with the same name before it.

 ```stick
 let foo  -- declares foo initially without value